smartprocure/topology-runner/README.md

 const persistSnapshot = (snapshot) => {
-  // Could be Redis, MongoDB, etc. writeToDataStore(snapshot)
+  // Could be Redis, MongoDB, etc.
+  // writeToDataStore(snapshot)
+  console.dir(snapshot, { depth: 10 })
 }

-// Persist to a destore for resuming.
+// Persist to a datastore for resuming.
 See below. emitter.on('data', persistSnapshot) emitter.on('done', persistSnapshot)